How to Get People in the Habit of Reading Your Emails

 Readers can’t develop a habit of opening your emails if they don’t know when to expect them.

-That’s why one of the most important things you can do is to choose (and stick to) a consistent cadence of email newsletters.
+That’s why one of the most important things you can do is to choose a consistent cadence of email newsletters and stick to them.

 A best practice for email frequency is to aim for twice a month.
 In 2021, Backlinko reported that companies sending emails 2x per month saw the highest average open rates.